-Within organisms, the skeletal system provides support and protection for the body’s many internal organs.
-Humans have an endoskeleton, in which our bones lie underneath our skin and muscles.
-In other animals, such as crustaceans and insects, there is an exoskeleton on the outside of the body.
+The skeletal system provides support and protection for the body’s internal organs and gives the muscles a point of attachment.
+Humans have an endoskeleton, where our bones lie underneath our skin and muscles.
+In other animals, such as insects, there is an exoskeleton on the outside of the body.

 In humans, the skeletal system consists of bones, joints and associated cartilages.
 An adult human has 206 bones in their body and variety of different joints.